WORDSMITHS WRITING CONTEST

 JUDGING:

-Entries will be divided into three age groups for judging: 5-8 year olds, 9-12 year olds, and 13-18 year olds.
-They will be judged on the following criteria, adjusted to age-appropriate expectations:
+Entries will be divided into three age groups for judging: 5–8 year olds, 9–12 year olds, and 13–18 year olds.
+Poems will be judged using age-appropriate expectations based on the following criteria:

-Voice: Does the writing have a clear and engaging tone?
-Is the voice consistent and appropriate for the scene being described?
+Voice: Does the poem have a clear and engaging voice?
+Is the tone consistent and appropriate for the subject and mood of the poem?

-Conventions: Is the writing polished with correct spelling, grammar, and punctuation?
-Does it follow the word limit and contest rules?
+Conventions: Is the poem polished, with correct spelling, punctuation, and formatting?
+Does it follow the word limit and contest guidelines?

 GUIDELINES FOR PARENT INVOLVEMENT: